hazzardt/midas/doc/init.md

 Copy midasd.init to /etc/init.d/midasd.
 Test by running "service midasd start".

-Using this script, you can adjust the path and flags to the midasd program by setting the IPSD and FLAGS environment variables in the file /etc/sysconfig/midasd.
+Using this script, you can adjust the path and flags to the midasd program by setting the MIDASD and FLAGS environment variables in the file /etc/sysconfig/midasd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn